Vladimir Vasilyev (politician): Biography

 Vasilyev became the acting Head of the Republic of Dagestan after the resignation of Ramazan Abdulatipov on 3 October 2017.
 On 9 September 2018, Vasilyev was confirmed to be the official Head of the Republic of Dagestan.
-On 5 October 2020, Vasilyev resigned his post as Head of the Republic of Dagestan due to health reasons.
+On 5 October 2020, Vasilyev resigned his post as Head of the Republic of Dagestan for health reasons.

 On 19 September 2021, Vasilyev was again elected to the State Duma.
 On 7 October 2021, he was again elected parliamentary leader of United Russia.